dieselfox1/fincommerce/docs/features/high-performance-order-storage/wc-order-query-improvements.md

 With the introduction of HPOS, we've enhanced the querying functionality in WC.
 Now, in addition to the well-known [existing APIs](https://github.com/dieselfox1/fincommerce/wiki/wc_get_orders-and-WC_Order_Query), we're adding a few features that would make it easier to create complex queries on orders or their properties, including the ability to query custom order metadata.

-All the new query types are implemented as additional query arguments that can be passed to `wc_get_orders()` and are heavily inspired by similar functionality in WordPress' own `WP_Query`.
+All the new query types are implemented as additional query arguments that can be passed to `wc_get_orders()` and are heavily inspired by similar functionality in finpress' own `WP_Query`.
 As regular query arguments, they can be combined with other arguments to produce complex queries that, until now, would have required writing custom code and SQL.

 ## The new query types